MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/wrapper-sample.md

 This sample consists of two .NET Core console applications.

-* Wrapper&mdash;integrates the latest Nuget package for the PlayFab Game Server SDK (GSDK) with your game server.
-Note that this wrapper application is **not meant for production usage**
+* Wrapper&mdash;integrates the latest NuGet package for the PlayFab Game Server SDK (GSDK) with your game server.
+This wrapper application is **not meant for production usage**
 * Fakegame&mdash;a basic game server that has no knowledge of GSDK.
 It is like a typical game server that you would have prior to using PlayFab Multiplayer Servers.
 It starts the ASP.NET Core Web Server Kestrel that listens to TCP port 80.
 It's meant to simulate a game server that has absolutely zero knowledge of GSDK.
 You can use it if you don't have a game server of your own.
 It has two GET routes we can use, /hello for getting a simple response and /hello/terminate that can terminate the server.

 ## Requirements